nocodb/nocodb/README.md

 ```
 <br>

 That is it!
-Simple and minimalistic.
+Simple and minimalistic!

 Happy hackery!